Lab Setup

 Deploying the server segmentation lab

-In this demonstration, we will begin by building basic security (blocking malicious and risky communications, restricting management and infrastructure ports) followed by whitelisting enviroment-specific traffic flows.
+In this demonstration, we will begin by building basic security (blocking malicious and risky communications, restricting management and infrastructure ports) followed by allow-listing environment-specific traffic flows.

 we are using a CRM application use case to segment production vs Non-production environments.
 The goal is to progressively implement microsegmentation policies, starting with the Location and Environment layers, and advancing to the Application layer.
 This approach gradually reduces the attack surface and lowers the risk of blast radius at each stage.